brightbox/autoscaler/cluster-autoscaler/cloudprovider/brightbox/README.md

 # Autoscaler Brightbox cloudprovider configuration

 The Brightbox Cloud cloudprovider is configured via Environment Variables suppied to the autoscaler pod.
-The easiest way to do this is to create a secret containing the variables within the `kube-system` namespace.
+The easiest way to do this is to [create a secret](https://kubernetes.io/docs/concepts/configuration/secret/#creating-a-secret-manually) containing the variables within the `kube-system` namespace.

 ```
----
 apiVersion: v1
 kind: Secret
+metadata:
+  name: brightbox-credentials
+  namespace: kube-system
 type: Opaque
 data:
   BRIGHTBOX_API_URL: <base 64 of api URL>